Admission requirements

 Entrance examination/interview

 If invited for a physical interview at the KABK, we will already have reviewed your portfolio online, therefore we ask that you bring 1-2 works selected works that you feel are pivotal to your artistic development.
 We will also share your submitted digital portfolio on a screen during your interview, in case you would like to use it for reference.
 We are particularly interested in works that you have made on your own initiative (no given assignments).
 The selection committee will consist of members of teaching staff from the department, a head of the department, a coordinator, and an alum.
+We will conduct group interviews of 3-4 applicants.

 If invited for an online interview due to long distance traveling, we will send you instructions on how to prepare for the online conversation beforehand.